jshinobiii/jshinobiii/README.md

 ## Objective

 My journey in computer science has given me an interest security and cloud technologies.
-I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or as a Junior Cloud Security Engineer.
+I am now eager to transition into this field, specifically aiming to get a Help Desk role and move into Security Operations Center (SOC) as a Tier 1 Analyst or as a Junior Cloud Security Engineer.

 ## Skills